hugeandbulk/kumar/README.md

 Why use charset UTF-8 in CSS?

 It tells the browser to read the css file as UTF-8.
 This is handy if your CSS contains unicode characters and not only ASCII.
 Using it in the meta tag is fine, but only for pages that include that meta tag.
-Read about the rules for character set resolution of CSS files at the w3c spec for CSS 2.26
+Read about the rules for character set resolution of CSS files at the w3c spec for CSS 2.

+Is emoji UTF-8?

+Emojis look like images, or icons, but they are not.
+They are letters (characters) from the UTF-8 (Unicode) character set.
+UTF-8 covers almost all of the characters and symbols in the world.

+How many characters are in UTF-8?

+UTF-8 is capable of encoding all 1,112,064 valid character code points in Unicode using one to four one-byte (8-bit) code units.
+Code points with lower numerical values, which tend to occur more frequently, are encoded using fewer bytes.

+How many bytes is UTF-8?

+For example, UTF-8 is based on 8-bit code units.
+Therefore, each character can be 8 bits (1 byte), 16 bits (2 bytes), 24 bits (3 bytes), or 32 bits (4 bytes).
+Likewise, UTF-16 is based on 16-bit code units.
+Therefore, each character can be 16 bits (2 bytes) or 32 bits (4 bytes).

+Why UTF-8 replace ASCII?

+UTF-8 replaced the ASCII character-encoding standard because it can store a character in more than a single byte.
+This allowed us to represent a lot more character types, like emoji.

+What are the disadvantages of using UTF-8?

+Each continuation byte carries 6 bits of data.
+UTF-8 has one unfortunate disadvantage, that many 16-bit characters are encoded in 3 bytes.
+This disadvantage is more than offset by its advantages, and by having a single, simple encoding that can work in all languages and contexts.

 Does UTF-8 have a BOM?